dotnet/csharplang/proposals/collection-literals.md

 * the `Construct` method is found on an instance of `T` (including through [extension methods](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#11783-extension-method-invocations)), and

-* `CollectionType` is some other type known to be a [`constructible`](constructible-collection-types) type.
+* `CollectionType` is some other type known to be a [*constructible*](constructible-collection-types) type.

 If found, the collection can be constructed by creating a fresh instance of its type using `new T()`, producing the corresponding argument to pass to `Construct`, and then calling that method on the fresh instance.  `new T()` supports all structs, including those without a `parameterless struct constructor`.

 The allowance for extension methods means that collection literal support can be added to a existing API which does not already directly support this.

+The `Construct` method is used for construction of the collection even if the type supports *collection initializers*.
+_This means an extension method could be added that would silently change how collection literals for an existing collection initializer type are constructed in the program._

 Through the use of the [`init`](#init-methods) modifier, existing APIs can directly support collection literals in a manner that allows for no-overhead production of the data the final collection will store.

 ### `init Construct` methods
 [init-methods]: #init-methods

-* Like [`init accessors`](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-9.0/init.md#init-only-setters), an `init` method would be an instance method invocable at the point of object creation but become unavailable once object creation has completed.
+* Like [*`init` accessors*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-9.0/init.md#init-only-setters), an `init` method would be an instance method invocable at the point of object creation but become unavailable once object creation has completed.
 This facility thus prevents general use of such a marked method outside of known safe compiler scopes where the instance value being constructed cannot be observed until complete.

 * In the context of collection literals, using the `init` modifier on the [`Construct` method](#construct-methods) would allow types to trust that the collection instances passed into them cannot be mutated outside of them, and that they are being passed ownership of the collection instance.
 This would negate any need to copy data that would normally be assumed to be in an untrusted location.